Kim Felton

 Kim Felton (born 27 March 1975) is an Australian professional golfer.

+Early life and amateur career

+In 1975, Felton was born.
 As an amateur, Felton won the Australian Amateur in 1997 and was the low individual in the 1998 Eisenhower Trophy.

+Professional career

-Felton turned professional in 1999 and played mainly on the PGA Tour of Australasia and its developmental Tour, the Von Nida Tour.
+In 1999, Felton turned professional.
+He has played mainly on the PGA Tour of Australasia and its developmental Tour, the Von Nida Tour.
 He won five events on the Von Nida Tour as well as three other Australian events.
 Felton also played on the Nationwide Tour from 2005 to 2008 where he won the 2005 Knoxville Open.
 In 2010, he won the Midea China Classic on the OneAsia Tour.